 In Jewish tradition, white linen garments were worn by Jewish priests, other ancient priests, and by angels.

-These messengers from Heaven had come to attend the resurrection of the Son of God, and to honor and worship the Son as they did at His birth, (Heb1:6).
+These messengers dressed in white had come from Heaven to attend the resurrection of the Son of God, and to honor and worship the Him as they had done at His birth, (Heb1:6).

-However, perhaps due to her grief, Mary shows no indication that she even recognizes that they are angels.
+However, perhaps due to her grief, Mary shows no indication that she even recognizes them as angels.

-Most of those in Scripture who encountered angels were struck with fear, but if this was true for Mary, John makes no mention of it.
+Most of those in Scripture who encountered angels were struck with fear, but if this was true for Mary, there is no mention of it.

 The Angels Talk to Mary